Home » Dietary Supplements » Antioxidants

 The Basics of Ginseng

 The idea that benefits of ginseng exist is not some new age creation.
 Ancient Chinese legends say emperors from the country considered ginseng so beneficial to their health that it was added to their soaps, lotions, and foods.
 In fact, the genus name of the ginseng herb (both the Asian and American versions) is Panax, which comes from the Greek word meaning “universal remedy.”
-Another common belief is that ginseng roots shaped like a person’s body are the ones that will the longest life expectancy in the person who consumes it.
+Another common belief is that ginseng roots shaped like a person’s body are the ones that will cause the longest life expectancy in the person who consumes it.

 Ginseng has been harvested and sold for thousands of years.
 Its popularity stems from its proclaimed health benefits.
 In fact, the herb has been a major export for states such as Minnesota that dates back to the mid 19th century.
 In Asia, wild-growing ginseng found in Manchuria has been harvested for thousands of years.